C-Accel-CRIPT/sdk-archive/docs/tutorials/full_tutorial.md

     The `source` field should point to a file on your local filesystem.

 ??? info
-    Depending on the file size, there could be a delay while the checksum is generated.
+    Depending on the file size, there could be a delay while file is being uploaded to CRIPT.

 Next, we'll upload the local file by saving the <a href="../../nodes/file" target="_blank">`File`</a> node.
 Follow all prompts that appear.